jolyonb/finitediff/README.md

-# finite_diff.py
+# finitediff.py

-Finite Difference library by Jolyon Bloomfield and Stephen Face
+Finite Difference library by Jolyon Bloomfield and Stephen Face, Copyright 2017

 This lightweight library takes 1D finite difference derivatives of data at arbitrary order on a non-uniform grid.